 Today, more than ever before, employee-centric (as opposed to employer centric) needs assessment, aligned solutions, communications, and evaluation measures are critical to successfully execute a growth and productivity strategy.

 Even in today’s COVID environment, it remains necessary to understand the real reasons why people come to your organization, why people stay, and why people would or wouldn’t work for you again.
-To responsibly intervene, reduce human capital expense, and increase productivity – an organization needs to KNOW and ACT.
+To responsibly intervene, reduce human capital expense, and increase productivity – an organization needs to KNOW and ACT on good, quality feedback.